 Like most other OPMs, its operations focused on generating leads and recruiting students - more so than retention and student success.
 In exchange for its services, Zovio took a cut of UAGC's revenue.
 We found we had irreconcilable differences because this approach was not student-centered.
-12

-With millions of dollars in federal student aid going to online degree programs every 31. year, educational industry experts as well as regulators have expressed concern that nonprofit educational institutions like USC will become reliant on OPM partnerships to generate revenue and that profit motivations will compromise student education, while driving up student debt loads.
-13 To that point, 2U included in its contract with USC, a provision that has been referred to as a "poison tail"; even if USC Rossier provides 2U with the agreed-upon one-year written notice of termination, it must continue paying 2U a share of revenue for up to three additional years after termination (or until all currently enrolled online students complete their degrees).
-See Ex.
-A, at 5(E)(ii)-(iii).
-Without early termination, USC Rossier's current contract with 2U will not expire until 2030.
-2U's CEO has bragged to the media that the company's contracts with its partner universities are "non-cancelable."
+programs every year, educational industry experts as well as regulators have expressed concern that nonprofit educational institutions like USC will become reliant on OPM partnerships to generate revenue and that profit motivations will compromise student education, while driving up student debt loads.
+13 To that point, 2U included in its contract with USC, a provision that has been referred to as a "poison tail"; even if USC must continue paying 2U a share of revenue for up to three additional years after termination (or until all currently enrolled online students complete their degrees).
+See